contagon/handbook/handbook/25-temple-and-family-history-work.md

 ### 25.3.2 Stake Adult Leadership Committee

-Members of the stake adult leadership committee instruct and support elders quorum and ward Relief Society presidencies in their responsibilities for temple and family history work (see [25.2.2](25-temple-and-family-history-work.md#2522-elders-quorum-and-relief-society-presidencies)).
-This committee includes:
+The stake adult leadership committee includes:

 * The stake presidency.
 * The stake Relief Society presidency.
 * High councilors assigned to work with elders quorums.

-These leaders give elders quorum and ward Relief Society presidencies ongoing instruction as needed.
-This instruction could take place in a group setting or individually.
-Ward temple and family history leaders may be invited.
+These leaders instruct and support elders quorum and Relief Society presidencies in their responsibilities for temple and family history work (see [25.2.2](25-temple-and-family-history-work.md#2522-elders-quorum-and-relief-society-presidencies)).
+Instruction could take place in a group setting or individually.
+Ward temple and family history leaders may be invited to receive this instruction.

-For more about this committee’s meetings, see [29.3.10](29-meetings-in-the-church.md#29310-stake-youth-leadership-committee-meeting).
+For more about this committee’s meetings, see [29.3.9](29-meetings-in-the-church.md#2939-aostake-adult-leadership-committee-meeting).

 ### 25.3.3 High Councilors